 Go out on the water for snorkeling or diving

 You can’t get away from the fact that one of the circumstances that makes Florida Keys so unique is the abundance of water activities.
-And diving and snorkeling are very popular activities and among the best things to do in Islamorada and the entire Florida Keys area.
+And diving and snorkeling are very popular activities and some of the best things to do in Islamorada and the entire Florida Keys area.

 About 5 miles (8 km) from the coast of Islamorada you find Alligator Reef.
-Here hundreds of marine species, a shipwreck and a lighthouse from the 1800s make visitors coming back.
+At Alligator Reed hundreds of marine species, a cool shipwreck and a historic lighthouse from the 1800s make visitors coming back.

 The navy ship USS Alligator was once bravely combating the piracy in the Caribbean.
 But an early morning in 1822 she ran aground on the reef in the area.
 Later the area has been named after the navy ship